 In some cases, the default behavior of the Intel Fortran Compiler does not conform to Fortran 2003 semantics.
 The following table lists the compiler options which are not enabled by default and which must be specified to obtain full Fortran 2003 semantics.
 Note that, in some cases, enabling these options may lower run-time performance.

-The single option /standard-semantics (Windows) or -standard-semantics (Linux and OS X) can be used to set all options required to obtain full Fortran 2003 semantics.
-If using the IEEE_ARITHMETIC, IEEE_EXCEPTIONS or IEEE_FEATURES intrinsic modules, /fp:strict (Windows) or -fp-model strict (Linux and OS X) must also be specified.
+The single option /standard-semantics (Windows*) or -standard-semantics (Linux* and macOS*) can be used to set all options required to obtain full Fortran 2003 semantics.
+If using the IEEE_ARITHMETIC, IEEE_EXCEPTIONS or IEEE_FEATURES intrinsic modules, /fp:strict (Windows) or -fp-model strict (Linux and macOS) must also be specified.

 |/assume:ieee_fp_flags (if /fp:strict or precise also set)||-assume ieee_fp_flags (if -fp-model strict or precise also set)|